NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 #### SLURM Prepare Data

 For basic parallelization of synthetic data generation we provide some SLURM support.
-Assuming a `$SLURM_JOB_ID` is present and nodes, n1, n2, n3, n4 are selected the following is achieveable.
+Assuming a `$SLURM_JOB_ID` is present and nodes, n1, n2, n3, n4 are selected the following is achievable.

 Example of allocating 4 nodes for 120 minutes